PMC Members

 Meet some of our PMC Members!
 For a full list of PMC and Governing Board members, visit our About Us page and scroll to the bottom.

-Cy Parker currently serves as the Planning & Management Council Chair.
+Cy Parker currently serves on the Services Quality Assurance Committee.
 During her career, she spent time as a Program Coordinator for the Master of Business Administration Program at EWU and was an Office Manager for the Samaritan Counseling Center.
 Cy holds a Bachelor of History and French, with a Master of Secondary Education from the University of California, Santa Barbara.
 Cy has lived in New York, India, California, and France, but has been living in Spokane since 1976.

 Cy has been volunteering since she was 7, was active with the Civic Theatre for 27 years, and is currently volunteering with the Planning & Management Council and Statewide Health Insurance Benefits Advisors at Aging & Long Term Care.
 “When a friend suggested I apply for the PMC, it seemed like a good fit.
 It is–and I love it!”